 Read Aloud Activities

-After we read to children, it is important to start a conversation about the book.
+Before, during, and after reading to children, it is important to have conversations about the book.
+This includes asking questions, making comments, and pointing out new vocabulary words.
 By making personal connections to a book, the children will become better engaged, curious, and connected with a story.
 Children who talk about the stories understand the stories better.

 Activities to do:

-Lisa Greening, Ready Readers Executive Director, shares ideas for enhancing the read aloud experience below.
-Click the links to learn about additional activities you can implement when reading aloud the Ready Readers gift books:
+Ideas for enhancing the read-aloud experience can be found below.
+Click the links to learn about additional activities you can implement when sharing the Ready Readers gift books:

 2012-2013 Gift Book Read Aloud Activities (includes the titles below)